xemarap/swedavia_destination_data/README.md

 ## Tableau Workbook

 The Tableau workbook (`.twb`) used to visualize this data is not included in this repository.
-You can find, explore and download the published visualization on my Tableau Public profile: `https://public.tableau.com/app/profile/emanuel.raptis/vizzes`
+You can find, explore and download the published visualization on my [Tableau Public profile](https://public.tableau.com/app/profile/emanuel.raptis/vizzes)

 This is a screenshot of the map visualization filtered for destinations in Europe: